RickStrahl/Westwind.ApplicationConfiguration/Readme.md

-If you're using the .config format you're limited to key value pairs in configuration sections, so your configuration objects have to preferrably single level without child types.
+If you're using the .config format you're limited to key value pairs in configuration sections, so your configuration objects have to preferrably be single level without child types.

-However, the ConfigurationFileConfigurationProvider does support serialization of simple complex types and IList based lists.
+However, the ConfigurationFileConfigurationProvider **does** support serialization of some complex types and IList-based lists.

 ####Complex Types using ToString()/FromString()
 One of the easiest way to serialize configuration child objects is to create